Bernese Mountain Dog

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-The Bernese Mountain Dog was originally bred for pulling dairy carts and herding cattle.
+• The Bernese Mountain Dog was originally bred for pulling dairy carts and working on Swiss farms.

 Learn more